Posted on September 11, 2018

 Local Cranberry Bogs

-Fresh cranberries from our local farms are sure to make your Thanksgiving dishes unique and flavorful.
+Fresh cranberries from our local farms are sure to make your autumn dishes unique and flavorful.

 The Pacific Coast Cranberry Research Foundation welcomes visitors to walk around their cranberry bogs year round on self-guided tours.
-The museum is open daily between April 1st – December 15th, and they have a wonderful gift shop to drop by after you’re done exploring their cranberry farm.
+The museum is open daily between April 1st – December 15th.
+They have a wonderful gift shop to drop by after you’re done exploring their cranberry farm.
 Be sure to try the cranberry ice cream!